Hi, I’m Stephanie.

 My Journey To Seluna

-I had been practicing yoga in Los Angeles for over ten years.
-I took classes regularly in different studios.
-I thought I was doing everything right—but it often hurt.
-Looking back, something was off.
-No one corrected my alignment.
-And I also couldn’t help but notice that none of my teachers looked like me.
-I can't believe I pushed through discomfort, convinced that pain was part of the yoga practice.
-I just didn’t know any different then.
+After a lower back injury, I was told yoga could help me heal.
+I practiced in Los Angeles for over ten years, taking classes at different studios.
+I thought I was doing everything right — but often, it hurt.
+No one ever corrected my alignment or posture.
+And I couldn’t help but notice that none of my teachers looked like me, so I didn’t feel comfortable asking questions.

 “There’s something sacred about learning to feel safe in your body.”